polyglot-compiler/JLang/docs/developer-guide.md

 All local variables are allocated on the stack, as LLVM has a pass to lift allocated variables to registers.
 The translator keeps track of allocations and arguments for functions, to generate prologue code to allocate stack space for all variables with the correct names.
+This is done as LLVM code must be in SSA form, except for memory locations.

+The translator maintains a list of Java loop labels, and their associated head and end label used for translation.
+The translator exposes functions for entering and exiting loops to maintin its internal data structure.

 Object Layout